 where the states $|n\rangle$ are the mass eigenstates of the Hamiltonian, $|0\rangle$ is the physical vacuum, and there exist time-independent vectors $\vec{v}_m$ and $\vec{u}_m$ with the properties \cite{Blossier:2009kd}

 These vectors can be calculated as the solutions to the generalized eigenvalue problem (GEVP)

 and similarly for the left eigenvectors $\vec{u}_n$.
 We solve this GEVP and diagonalize the correlation matrix at large times as $\vec{u}_n \, C(t) \, \vec{v}_n \propto e^{-M_n t}$, from which the masses $M_n$ can easily be determined.
 The three lowest energies correspond to the FN PS mesons of interest here, while the other three eigenvalues are discarded.
 Note that the correlation matrix is real and symmetric and hence the left and right generalized eigenvectors are each other's transpose.
-It is also noteworthy that, as can be clearly seen from Eq.~\ref{eqn:evecdelta}, the GEVP eigenvectors also diagonalize the correlation matrix $C(t)$.
+It is also noteworthy that the GEVP eigenvectors are also eigenvectors of the correlation matrix $C(t)$.

 Once the masses have been determined we can extract the overlaps which encode the flavour compositions of the energy eigenstates by fitting

 to a constant at sufficiently large $t$, for each $n \leq 3$ and $i$.